-The Commission shall be assisted by an advisory committee made up of representatives of the Member States and chaired by a representative of the Commission.
-The committee shall draw up its own rules of procedure.
+The Commission shall be assisted by a committee of an advisory nature composed of the representatives of the Member States and chaired by the representative of the Commission.

-The Commission representative shall submit a draft of the measures to be taken to the advisory committee.
-The committee shall deliver its opinion on the draft within a time limit which the chairman may lay down according to the urgency of the matter, where appropriate by taking a vote.
+The representative of the Commission shall submit to the committee a draft of the measures to be taken.
+The committee shall deliver its opinion on the draft, within a time-limit which the chairman may lay down according to the urgency of the matter, if necessary by taking a vote.

-The opinion shall be recorded in the minutes.
-In addition, each Member State shall have the right to request that its position be recorded in those minutes.
+The opinion shall be recorded in the minutes; in addition, each Member State shall have the right to ask to have its position recorded in the minutes.

 The Commission shall take the utmost account of the opinion delivered by the committee.
-It shall inform the committee of the manner in which it has taken account of the opinion.
+It shall inform the committee of the manner in which its opinion has been taken into account.